grafalex82/ut88/README.md

 - There is no warm boot supported.
 Instead, MonitorF will take operation during reboot.

 CP/M-35 binary is located [here](tapes/CPM35.RKU).
 Start address is `0x4a00`.

+### CP/M programs

+If the CP/M program does not use any hardware specific features, and uses only BDOS/BIOS routines to operate with the system, there is high chance this program will work normally on UT-88 version of the CP/M.

+This section describes a few standard CP/M programs, interesting for learning and evaluation:
+- [SUBMIT.COM](doc/disassembly/submit.asm) - provides a way to create and run some sort of scripts, automatically executed by the CP/M CCP.
+The program allows parameterizing the script, so that the script is developed generic, and the program substitutes actual parameter values.
+Despite SUBMIT.COM is a stand alone application, it has some support from CCP and even BDOS function to make it working.
+The program was originally written in PL/M language, also [added to the repository](doc/disassembly/SUBMIT.PLM) for comparison (code found on Internet, probably this is original source).
+- [XSUB.COM](doc/disassembly/xsub.asm) - program that allows substituting console input to be passed to other programs.
+The program loads and stay resident in memory, hooks the BDOS handler and substitutes it with own one.
+If a program calls BDOS for a console input, XSUB provides pre-defined data instead (loaded from a file).
+This program is interesting with its 'terminate and stay resident' approach, as well as hooking the BDOS handler.

 # UT-88 Emulator